Pono Ola ‘Pono Board’ Review

 |Negatives||May pose no challenge at all for those who have great balance and would like something more mobile.|

 Designed to emulate the beach, the Pono Board features a generously sized 0.5-inch bamboo deck and four ball-shaped inflatable PVC legs located at each corner of the board.
 Thanks to this unique design, the board offers an unusual approach to balancing.
-Wanting to step away from the “distracting, disorienting and potentially dangerous ‘see-saw’ movements” of other balance boards, the designers built a board in a way that allows you to only move laterally while staying parallel to the ground, which is perhaps the best option for those with balance issues and vertigo.
+Wanting to step away from the “distracting, disorienting and potentially dangerous ‘see-saw’ movements” of other balance boards, the designers built a board in a way that allows you to only move laterally while staying parallel to the ground, which is one of the best options for those with balance issues and vertigo (only bested by the iMovR Gymba in that regard).

 A Balance Board for Standing Desk and Yoga